 The university experience can be a challenging one for all students.
 An experience resulting in graduation often requires a support network that can help students navigate their personal academic journey.
 At WCU, you'll find the support you need for your specific situation, whether you need skills coaching, academic advice, major or career exploration, or social and personal support.

-The Compass Advising program provides additional guidance and support for first-generation, low income, or independent students in addition to any ASP participants.
-Students accepted to Compass are matched with an Academic Advisor from the MAPS office who serves as an advisor, coach, mentor, and guide throughout their academic journey at WCU.
-Students meet with their advisor bi-monthly for individualized consultations on academic, social, personal, and career goals, as needed.
+Compass Coaching provides additional guidance and support for first-generation, low income, or independent students.
+Students are matched with an Academic Coach from the office who serves as a coach, mentor, and guide throughout their academic journey at WCU.
+The Academic Coach provides support for academic skills including study skills, time management, test prep strategies, and personal organization and other skills related to social, personal, and career goals.
+Coaching can be scheduled on a recurring basis throughout the semester or as needed based on the student's preference.

 To apply, visit the the Compass program page.

-The MAPS Mentor Program connects first-generation and independent students to a peer mentor who will help them navigate their first year at WCU.
+MAPS Peer Mentoring connects first-generation and independent students to a peer mentor who will help them navigate their first year at WCU.
 Peer mentors provide guidance related to academics, campus services, programs, and events.
 Students and mentors have regular contact over the course of their first semester (and beyond, if the student wishes).
 The mentor will also encourage the student's attendance and participation in First Gen/Independent activities and may attend some events with the student.
 Participating in a mentor relationship helps students to discover their strengths, develop their character, determine their focus, and discern their blind spots!
-For more information, contact MAPS at 828-227-7171 or firstname.lastname@example.org.
+For more information, contact MAPS at 828.227.7171 or email@example.com.

 In order to help our students develop community, the MAPS office supports two student